RetroDECK/ES-DE/THEMES.md

     - Minimum value is `0` (grayscale) and maximum value is `1` (original file saturation).
     - Default is `1`
 * `backgroundImage` - type: PATH
     - Path to an optional background image file which will be displayed behind the image defined by `staticImage`, `imageType` or `defaultImage`.
 The aspect ratio for this image will not be preserved, it will be stretched or squashed to the aspect ratio set by `itemSize`.
-Most common extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+Most common extensions are supported (including .svg, .jpg, .png, .webp and unanimated .gif).
 * `backgroundRelativeScale` - type: FLOAT.
     - This property makes it possible to size the background relative to the overall item size.
 This is mostly useful when combined with the `selectorImage` property.
     - Minimum value is `0.2` and maximum value is `1`